-The host authority of the material sub-group should be able to explain to the home authority and the CMG how the composition of the material sub-group and the distribution of internal TLAC is consistent with and supports the effective implementation of the agreed resolution strategy for the resolution group and how the composition and distribution support the passing of losses and recapitalisation needs of the entities within the material sub-group to the resolution entity through the triggering of internal TLAC.
+The host authority of the material sub-group should be able to explain to the home authority and the CMG how the composition of the material sub-group and the distribution of internal TLAC is consistent with the resolution strategy for the resolution group and how the composition and distribution support the passing of losses and recapitalisation needs of the entities within the material sub-group to the resolution entity through the triggering of internal TLAC.
 This means that the material sub-group should have a coherent structure, and not consist of a collection of disparate entities grouped together solely to meet the criteria in Section 17 of the TLAC term sheet.